py-why/causal-learn/docs/source/search_methods_index/Constrained-based causal discovery methods/FCI.rst

 -------------------
 **graph**: a CausalGraph object, where graph.graph[j,i]=1 and graph.graph[i,j]=-1 indicates  i --> j; graph.graph[i,j] = graph.graph[j,i] = -1 indicates i --- j; graph.graph[i,j] = graph.graph[j,i] = 1 indicates i <-> j; graph.graph[j,i]=1 and graph.graph[i,j]=2 indicates  i o-> j.

 **edges**: list.
 Contains graph's edges properties.
-If an edge.properties have the Property dd, then it means there is no latent confounder.
-Otherwise, there is possibly latent confounder.
-If an edge.properties have the Property nl, then it is definitely direct.
+If edge.properties have the Property 'dd', then there is no latent confounder.
+Otherwise, there might be latent confounders.
+If edge.properties have the Property 'nl', then it is definitely direct.
 Otherwise, it is possibly direct.

 ..
 [1] Spirtes, P., Meek, C., & Richardson, T. (1995, August).
 Causal inference in the presence of latent variables and selection bias.
 In Proceedings of the Eleventh conference on Uncertainty in artificial intelligence (pp. 499-506).